AlexOrlek/ATCG/README.md

 Pairwise comparisons yielding no BLAST alignments will not be included in the output.
 Genome(s) with no BLAST alignments to any other genome(s) will be recorded in the excluded.txt file.
 * **Which distance metric should be used?**
 Different distance metrics reflect different distance concepts.
 Some distance scores focus on coverage breadth (d0-d3); others focus on percent identiy (d4,d5); while others reflect both percent identity and coverage breadth (d6-d9).
 In addition, there are two overarching distance concepts by which the scores can be categorised: [resemblance and containment](https://genomeinformatics.github.io/mash-screen).
 Resemblance is not robust to genome size difference, so if a smaller genome matches exactly to part of a larger genome, the distance will be >0, but according to containment, the distance score should be 0.
 Scores d0, d2, d6, and d8 represent resemblance, while scores d1, d3, d7, and d9 represent containment.
+* **Which breakpoint distance metric should be used?**
+Breakpoint distance d1 is recommended; distance d0 is provided since it has been used by previous authors.
+The breakpoint distance concept was originally established for gene order data (e.g. see [Sankoff _et al_.
+2000](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.2.8200&rank=2)); broadly, it has been defined as the number of breakpoints relative to the number of genes.
+Breakpoint distance d0 reflects this definition, as applied to the alignment order data handled by ATCG.
+However, in the case of alignment data, there is potential for bias due to heterogenous alignment lengths: one can imagine a situation where 2 genomes are for the most part syntenic, but exhibit exhibit extensive rearrangement outdide the syntenic block; this could result in one long alignment, plus numerous short alignment exhibiting many breakpoints.
+In this case, breakpoint distance would be spuriously large, according to breakpoint distance d0.
+Breakpoint distance d1 is robust to the potential bias from alignment length heterogeneity, since the number of breakpoints is expressed per kb rather than relative to the number of alignments.
 * **What are the advantages of ATCG compared with other comparative genomics tools?**
 ATCG measures structural similarity which is not possible when using (faster) alignment-free approaches.
 Although GGDC is also a BLAST alignment-based approach, a structural similarity metric is not provided.
 Other advantages of ATCG compared with GGDC are as follows:
     * ATCG is a standalone command-line tool, so it can be used with a computer cluster; there is no limit to the number of input genomes; output can be flexibly specified in the command-line.